django-es/django-elasticsearch-dsl/docs/source/es_index.rst

     ``instance``
         A ``django_elasticsearch_dsl.documents.DocType`` subclass instance.

+    ``actions``
+        A generator containing document data that were sent to elasticsearch for indexing.

     ``response``
         The response from ``bulk()`` function of ``elasticsearch-py``, which includes ``success`` count and ``failed`` count or ``error`` list.